Lagophthalmos Treatment in Houston

 If you have trouble blinking or closing your eyes, you may have a medical condition called lagophthalmos.
 If the problem only happens when you sleep, it’s called nocturnal lagophthalmos.
 The condition can affect one or both eyelids.
 It usually isn’t a dangerous condition, but it can lead to eye and eyelid problems such as increased tear production, dry eyes, redness, pain and irritation if left untreated.

 In most instances of extreme lagophthalmos, oculoplastic surgery is the most effective treatment option.
-Oculoplastic surgeon Dr. Aida Bounama and the Berkeley Eye Center of Houston provide patients with advanced cosmetic and reconstructive procedures to correct lagophthalmos and a wide range of other conditions affecting the eyelid, eyebrows and other structures surrounding the eye.
+Our Oculoplastic surgeon and Berkeley Eye Center of Houston provide patients with advanced cosmetic and reconstructive procedures to correct lagophthalmos and a wide range of other conditions affecting the eyelid, eyebrows and other structures surrounding the eye.

 Causes of Lagophthalmos

 Blinking is essential to maintaining the health of your eyes.
 Each time you blink, you cover your eye with a thin layer of fluid.
 This fluid keeps the eye moist and flushes out foreign bodies that can cause irritation.
 A condition such as lagophthalmos makes it difficult for the eye to remain moist.

 Dryness, redness and irritation of the eyes are the most common symptoms of lagophthalmos.
 The body may try to compensate for the dryness by producing excessive tears.
 In extreme cases, lagophthalmos can lead to eye abrasion, infections, corneal drying and corneal ulceration.